 Layout Suggestions

-This system helps maintain order while letting your camper remain adaptable for different adventures.
+This system helps you keep order while letting your camper stay adaptable for different adventures.

 12. Opt for Neutral Flooring

 Your floor has a big visual impact in a small space.
-Neutral tones keep the focus on your furnishings and decor.
+Neutral tones keep the focus on your furnishings and decor instead of pulling the eye downward.

 Materials To Try